What Is Tinnitus?

 - Fluid, infection, or disease of the middle ear bones or ear drum (tympanic membrane)

-- Damage to the microscopic endings of the hearing nerve in the inner ear (advanced aging is generally accompanied by a certain amount of hearing nerve impairment)
+- Damage to the microscopic endings of the hearing nerve in the inner ear, which can also occur with advanced age

-- Loud noise exposure, such as loud noises from firearms, and highly intense music
+- Loud noise exposure, such as from firearms, or music at a concert

 - Meniere's syndrome

-- In rare situations, tinnitus can be a symptom of serious problems such as a brain aneurysm or acoustic nerve tumor.
+- In rare cases, tinnitus can be a symptom of a serious medical problem such as a brain aneurysm or acoustic nerve tumor.

 How Is Tinnitus Evaluated?